 - Objectives should be SMART: Specific, measurable, attainable, realistic and time-bound.

 - You might have done informal research without even realizing it.
 Look back at your records; did you talk with personal contacts, key informants, advisory committees and boards, and field employees about the issue?
 That’s informal research.
-Your evaluation should iterate your objectives verbatim and then show how you achieved them specifically.
+(But don’t push it.)

 - Even though qualitative data can work for evaluation purposes and explaining results, it’s always good to build in quantitative data as well.